keyboardio/Kaleidoscope/doc/plugin-api-internals.md

 //
 #define _KALEIDOSCOPE_INIT_PLUGINS(...)                                        \
          namespace kaleidoscope_internal {                                     \
-         _DEFINE_ORDERED_PLUGINS(OrderedPlugins, __VA_ARGS__)                  \
+         _DEFINE_HOOK_POINT(HookPoint, __VA_ARGS__)                            \
          } /* namespace kaleidoscope */                                        \
          _HOOKS_STATIC_METHODS_IMPLEMENTATION
 ```

 This is where things get interesting.
 This macro does two things:

- - It creates `kaleidoscope_internal::OrderedPlugins`, a class with a single
+ - It creates `kaleidoscope_internal::HookPoint`, a class with a single method,
-   method, `apply`.
-This is a templated method, the template argument is the
+   `apply`.
+This is a templated method, the template argument is the method
-   method `apply` will call.
-Thus, `OrderedPlugins::template apply<foo>` will
+   `apply` will call.
+Thus, `HookPoint::template apply<foo>` will resolve to a
-   resolve to a function that calls the `foo` method of each plugin we listed
+   function that calls the `foo` method of each plugin we listed for
-   for `KALEIDOSCOPE_INIT_PLUGINS`.
+   `KALEIDOSCOPE_INIT_PLUGINS`.
 We'll see in a bit how this happens.

    This is the place where magic happens, where we make it possible to invoke a
    method of a class derived from `kaleidoscope::Plugin`, without that method
    needing to be `virtual`.

  - The other part creates overrides for the `Kaleidoscope::Hooks::` family of
    functions.
-These are wrappers around `OrderedPlugins::template apply<foo>`.
+These are wrappers around `HookPoint::template apply<foo>`.
+We
-   We have these so higher level code would not need to care about the
+   have these so higher level code would not need to care about the
    implementation details, so that it can invoke the hooks as if they were
    ordinary functions.